HSU-EMT/DataDiode_based_on_RevolutionPI/README.md

 3. [Power supply](https://revolutionpi.com/tutorials/uebersicht-revpi-connect/spannungsversorgung-anschliessen-connect/) for circuit boards and RevPi devices.
 Connect 2 controller modules via LAN cable to your laptop to be able to configure RevPi modules in PiCtory.
 See [here](https://revolutionpi.com/tutorials/uebersicht-revpi-connect/) and [here](https://revolutionpi.com/tutorials/was-ist-pictory-2/) for more details.

-4. In PiCtory, two DIO modules and one RevPi Connect are configured for each Controller-OT and Controller-OT Mirror.
+4. In PiCtory, two DIO modules and one RevPi Connect are configured for each PLC and PLC-Mirror (#).
 The DIO module next to the RevPi Connect is set to default.
 The leftmost DIO module activates 6 counter channels as shown below.

 <div align="center">
   <a href="https://github.com/HSU-EMT/DataDiode_based_on_RevolutionPI/blob/main/others/images/pictory.jpg">